Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 All Seneca College students are required to connect to the **Seneca Student VPN** in order to be able to connect to their **Matrix** Linux account when outside of campus as a **network security** measure.
 The Seneca Student VPN uses multi-factor authentication (MFA) when logging in to verify you are who you say you are.

-**Multi-factor authentication** _is an electronic authentication method in which a computer user is granted access to a website or application only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows).
-Reference: https://en.wikipedia.org/wiki/Multi-factor_authentication_
+**Multi-factor authentication** is an electronic authentication method in which a computer user is granted access to a website or application only after successfully presenting two or more pieces of evidence (or factors) to an authentication mechanism: knowledge (something the user and only the user knows). _Reference: https://en.wikipedia.org/wiki/Multi-factor_authentication_

 You should have received an e-mail message with instructions on how to set up your smartphone for multi-factor authentication.
 If you haven't installed it yet, please do so by following the ITS instructions here: https://students.senecacollege.ca/spaces/186/it-services/wiki/view/1025/student-vpn

 In the next investigation, you will learn how to **connect** to and **login** to your Matrix server account from a remote computer such as your **home desktop computer, laptop** or **tablet** computer.

 ![Seneca Student VPN](/img/Gp1.png "Seneca Student VPN")

-**Seneca Student VPN**

 ### Connecting to Your Matrix Account